Skip to main content

 The way Hitchcock portrayed women has been the subject of much critical discourse since the dawn of critical discourse.
 Laura Mulvey’s famous essay on “the male gaze,” one of the most foundational texts of film feminist dialogue, is anchored largely on Kim Novak’s character in Vertigo and Grace Kelly's character Rear Window.
 No one can really agree whether or not Hitchcock’s films were “feminist,” but everyone knows they are essential talking points within the conversation.

-Take for example his 1958 film Vertigo.
-This film features a former police officer “Scottie,” played by James Stewart, assigned to tail the wife of his former colleague, Madelaine, played by Kim Novak.
+His 1958 film, Vertigo, features a former police officer “Scottie,” played by James Stewart, assigned to tail the wife of his former colleague, Madelaine, played by Kim Novak.
 Scottie is assigned to watch her every mysterious move in an effort to understand her.
-Madelaine is hauntingly beautiful, and Scottie’s pursuit of her inevitably leads to romantic involvement with her which leads to an obsession which leads to psychological freefall which leads to . . . if you’ve seen it you know.
+Madelaine is hauntingly beautiful, and Scottie’s pursuit of her inevitably leads to romantic involvement with her which leads to an obsession which leads to psychological freefall which leads to ... if you’ve seen it you know.
 The film indulges the male viewer in a voyeuristic fantasy in which this goddess of sexual allure begs the male viewer to discover her secrets, but it also reveals the façade behind the fantasy and the distress it wreaks upon the subject of such a fantasy.
-The question is, is Madeleine being objectified so much that she reveals the snares by which all womenkind are bound by the lecherous and possessive gazes of the men who hold power over them, or is she just being objectified?
+The question lingers, is Madeleine being objectified so much that she reveals the snares by which all womenkind are bound by the lecherous and possessive gazes of the men who hold power over them, or is she just being objectified?

-Also relevant is Melanie Daniels, the protagonist of his 1963 film, The Birds, played by Tippi Hedren.
-Melanie is the daughter of a wealthy head of a newspaper.
-In her youth she was a loose cannon of a person and often got herself involved in highly publicized scandals, and she is still marred by the scandals of her youthful escapades.
-She tries to prove her maturity to a skeptical (and attractive) lawyer, Mitch Brenner.
+Another character we should bring up is Melanie Daniels, the protagonist of his 1963 film, The Birds, played by Tippi Hedren.
+In her youth, Melanie was a loose cannon of a person and got herself involved in a lot of highly publicized scandals, and she is still marred by the scandals of her youthful escapades.
+The film sees her trying to prove her maturity to a skeptical (and attractive) lawyer, Mitch Brenner, played by Rod Taylor.
 But Melanie’s arrival into his life occurs in tandem with flocks of birds attacking the townsfolk in orchestrated waves of violence.
 Through Melanie, mother nature herself appears to be punishing the prodigal daughter.

 Just so, leading ladies of these films are undeniably complex characters.
-Even when they aren’t the protagonists in their respective films, Hitchcock’s leading ladies demonstrate a range of intelligence and autonomy rarely seen among other female characters of the time.
+Even when they aren’t the protagonists in their respective films, Hitchcock’s leading ladies demonstrate a range of intelligence and autonomy that surpasses the likes of, say, your usual Michael Bay love-interest.
 Some of the richest female characters from classical cinema came from Hitchcock, and this is clearer nowhere than with Alicia.

 Alicia Huberman, a Woman of That Sort